Differences Between Stocks and Bonds

-|Form of Return||Dividend but not guaranteed||Interest which is a fixed payment|
+|Form of Return||Dividend but not guaranteed||The interest which is a fixed payment|

-Bonds issued by the Government are extensively used and also depicts the financial stability of the country.
+Bonds issued by the government are extensively used and also depicts the financial stability of the country.
 If the yields offered are less it means the nation is in a good position to pay off its debt and does not need everyone to lend to them and vice-versa.

-In the end, it depends on the investment objective and risk appetite of the investors and how long are they willing to part away with their funds.
+In the end, it depends on the investment objective and risk appetiteRisk AppetiteRisk appetite refers to the amount, rate, or percentage of risk that an individual or organization (as determined by the Board of Directors or management) is willing to accept in exchange for its plan, objectives, and innovation. of the investors and how long are they willing to part away with their funds.
 When constructing a portfolio as well either or both these instruments can be included to enhance the possibility of returns.